awslabs/ec2-spot-workshops/content/050_scaling/build_and_push_to_ecr.md

 {{% /notice %}}

 The steps above:

-- Create a new registry in ECR for the monte-carlo-sim application
+* Create a new registry in ECR for the monte-carlo-sim application
-- build the application using the Dockerfile.
-The Dockerfile uses a [multi-stage](https://docs.docker.com/develop/develop-images/multistage-build/) build that compiles the Go application and then packages it in a minimal image that pulls from [scratch](https://hub.docker.com/_/scratch/).
+* Build the application using the Dockerfile.
+The Dockerfile uses a [multi-stage](https:/docs.docker.com/develop/develop-images/multistage-build/) build that compiles the Go application and then packages it in a minimal image that pulls from [scratch](https://hub.docker.com/_/scratch/).
 The size of this Docker image is ~ 3.2 MiB.
-- The newly created image is pushed into the registry and the registry is stored as an environment variable so we can refer to it in the rest of the workshop.
+* The newly created image is pushed into the registry and the registry is stored as an environment variable so we can refer to it in the rest of the workshop.